Yoga for Truckers: 3 Moves to Help You Feel Better, Wherever

 Ask anyone who lives on the road and they will tell you taking 60, even 30 minutes out to exercise, let alone figure out where to exercise, is easier said than done.
 Now add in your living space and workout space being the cab of your truck, and you got yourself a real fitness dilemma.

 So many drivers feel they are just spinning their wheels, with real pains from long-term sitting, sitting that you cannot just get up every 15 minutes from and stretch, walk around, and “move around”.
-Leaving them with chronic back pain, hip pain, and shoulder issues, are just the tip of the ice berg.
+Leaving them with chronic back pain, hip pain, and shoulder issues, are just the tip of the iceberg.
+In some cases it can develop to the point of needing serious treatment like spine surgery, to rectify the damage of spending all that time in a seated position.
+If it has already reached this point for you, take a look at endoscopic spine surgery pros and cons, as it is supposed to be a much safer form of surgery.
+If you’re only just starting to notice your back pain, read on!

 Here are 3 NEED TO KNOW yoga stretches every trucker (or over the road traveler) needs to be doing every single day.
 Because what if one move could make all the difference?

 When your home is the road and your tiny house on wheels goes wherever you go, getting to class, quickly goes out the window.
-And considering the average age of a trucker is 55, and most in trucking struggle with bad backs and knees leaves things like running around the truck, push-ups, and high intensity training around the truck, virtually impossible and unrealistic.
+And considering the average age of a trucker is 55, and most in trucking struggle with bad backs and knees leave things like running around the truck, push-ups, and high-intensity training around the truck, virtually impossible and unrealistic.

 And when the moves you choose to add into your day, are packed with purpose.
 You now can begin to restore the body.
 That means you, the trucker, gets to keep doing what you love… Driving truck…Except now…with a lot less pain.